akshayyrathore/Dynamic-Online-Story-Mode-Multiplayer-Game/README.md

-# 🎮 Strategem — Multiplayer Mission Logic Prototype
+# 🎮 Multiplayer Mission Logic Prototype

 **Strategem** is a multiplayer game prototype built in **Unreal Engine 5**, where players form teams to complete or defend dynamic objectives.
 The game encourages strategy, logic, and teamwork with flexible, story-driven missions.